 Utilizing the Calendar Generator gives a time piece that allows the tracking of these mighty kingdoms and their leaders, who performed the will of the Ever-living to the exact days and years as He has determined.
 Through a series of men, the prophets of the Bible, a written record has been made available by the Father through His Son for all to know its importance in this present age.
-John 4:33.
-“Therefore the disciples said to one another ‘Has anyone brought Him anything to eat?’
-Jesus said to them, ‘My food is to do the will of Him who sent Me, and to finish His work,’” a work that began at creation, and is set to an exact time table.
+John 4:33-34 “Therefore the disciples said to one another ‘Has anyone brought Him [anything] to eat?’
+Jesus said to them, ‘My food is to do the will of Him who sent Me, and to finish His work,’” —a work that began at creation, and is set to an exact timetable.

 THE PROPHIZED DEATH OF THE MESSIAH

-Daniel 9:2 says, “In the first year of his reign I, Daniel, understood by the books the number of years specified by the word of the Lord, given through Jeremiah the prophet that He would accomplish seventy years in desolation of Jerusalem.”
+Daniel 9:2 “In the first year of his reign I, Daniel, understood by the books the number of years [specified] by the word of the LORD through Jeremiah the prophet, that He would accomplish seventy years in desolations of Jerusalem.”

-This is the first fact given - that the city would remain in a state of disrepair for 70 years.
+This is the first fact given—that the city would remain in a state of disrepair for 70 years.
 Therefore, the remaining prophecy of weeks should be understood in years and not days of a week.
 Those who are new to the study of prophesy need to know that times in prophesy are often represented as one day equaling one year.
-The next important time period is revealed in Daniel 9:24.
-“Seventy weeks are determined for your people and for your holy city, to finish the transgression, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up the vision and the prophecy, And to anoint the Most Holy.”
+The next important time period is revealed in Daniel 9:24 “Seventy weeks are determined For your people and for your holy city, To finish the transgression, To make an end of sins, To make reconciliation for iniquity, To bring in everlasting righteousness, To seal up vision and prophecy, And to anoint the Most Holy.”
 The time period here is 70 weeks x 7 because there are seven days in each week.
 As explained above, in this prophesy days represent years.
 This results in 70 weeks x 7 years, or 490 years.
 This period of 490 years is then broken into segments and defined in the next verses.
-It is the rebuilding of Jerusalem and the temple, and its relationship to the crucifixion of Christ, which is defined by chapter 9.
+It is the rebuilding of Jerusalem and the temple, and its relationship to the crucifixion of Christ, which is defined by Chapter 9.
 The time period must be in years because the topic of Jerusalem’s desolation in Daniel 9:2 is in years.

-Daniel 9:25, “Know therefore and understand, That at the going forth of the command To restore and build Jerusalem Until Messiah the Prince, (this tells us the starting point for the 490 years) There shall be seven weeks and sixty-two weeks; The street shall be built again, and the wall, even in troublesome times.”
+Daniel 9:25 “Know therefore and understand, [That] from the going forth of the command To restore and build Jerusalem Until Messiah the Prince, (this tells us the starting point for the 490 years) [There shall be] seven weeks and sixty-two weeks; The street shall be built again, and the wall, Even in troublesome times.”
 Here Gabriel notes two time periods within the 490 years.
 He explains a time span of seven weeks (7 x 7 = 49 years) and sixty-two weeks (62 x 7 = 434 years); a total of sixty-nine weeks, or seven times sixty-nine, which equals 483 years, with the seven weeks Gabriel mentioned coming before the sixty-two weeks.
-This will leave a 7 year period that this article will not address.
-Making the total years addressed not 490, but 483 years.
+This will leave a 7-year period that this article will not address, thus making the total years addressed not 490, but 483 years.

 This places the crucifixion of the Messiah 483 years from the proclamation to rebuild Jerusalem; or conversely, from the proclamation to the crucifixion.
 Remember, it is counting from the order to rebuild, not from the actual work of restoring Jerusalem that gives this number.
 It is also understood that Jerusalem was to remain unrestored for seventy years.
 When adding these two intervals together the destruction date can be found.
 Then when did its destruction occur?

-The answer to this question is found in Jeremiah 52:12-13.
-“Now in the fifth month, on the tenth day of the month (which is the nineteenth year of King Nebuchadnezzar king of Babylon), Nebuzaradan, the captain of the guard, who served the king of Babylon, came to Jerusalem.
-He burned the house of the Lord and the king’s house; all the houses of Jerusalem, that is, all the houses of the great men, he burned with fire.”
+The answer to this question is found in Jeremiah 52:12-13 “Now in the fifth month, on the tenth [day] of the month (which [was] the nineteenth year of King Nebuchadnezzar king of Babylon), Nebuzaradan, the captain of the guard, [who] served the king of Babylon, came to Jerusalem.
+He burned the house of the LORD and the king’s house; all the houses of Jerusalem, that is, all the houses of the great, he burned with fire.”

 SOLOMON’S TEMPLE DESTROYED